Back to top anchor

 Eligibility criteria:

-- Self-nominations acceptable.
+• Self-nominations are acceptable.

-- An assessing committee will be convened to discuss the nominations before making their recommendations to Council.
-The award is open for nominations annually, but may be held over at the discretion of Council if it is deemed no applications meet the criteria.
+• An assessing committee will be convened to discuss the nominations before making their recommendations to Council.
+The award is open for nominations annually but may be held over at the discretion of Council if it is deemed no applications meet the criteria.

 Beaven Medal - previous recipients